Date Incorporated: 2014

 Funders: Cummings Foundation.

-Land Holdings: 1 parcel of land used as a community walkway; Organizing to purchase 2 parcels to develop 7 units of affordable housing; Negotiating for lease of a state-owned parcel that houses the community's only public open recreational park, known as the Reggie Wong Park.
+Land Holdings: They have purchased 2 parcels of land to develop 7 units of affordable housing; They have a 15 year renewable lease on land for the community's only public open recreational park, known as the Reggie Wong Park.

 Media Coverage: Sampan: The Chinatown Community Land Trust: A tool to sustain community (September 12, 2016)

 Funders, Partners, and Donors